shuchu/data-summarization/README.md

 2. if a complex metric need to be calculated, we can write new functions to process the data in the key-value storage.

 To improve scalability:
 1. if the number of unique (device_id, event_type) is high, the default Python dict will not work.
-We can either use an external Key-value DB or do an key partition by improving the implementation of KVStore class in 'summ/kv_store.py'.
+We can either use an external Key-value DB or do key partition by improving the implementation of KVStore class in 'summ/kv_store.py'.
-2. if there are many files in the data folder, we can use cache the file names to task Queue like celery, and create multiple workers with the "update_by_file()" function in "summ/counter.py"
+2. if there are many files in the data folder, we can cache the file names to task Queue like celery, and create multiple workers with the "update_by_file()" function in "summ/counter.py"